Pediatric Orthopedic Surgeons treating Fused Toes

 After Fused Finger Surgery

 Following surgery, the doctor will put the hand in a cast.
-The doctor will remove the cast after about 3 weeks and replace with a brace.
+The doctor will remove the cast after about 3 weeks and replace it with a brace.
 A rubber spacer can also keep their fingers separate while sleeping.
 They’ll also most likely need physical therapy after surgery to help with things like:

 • The range of motion

-Your child will need to see their healthcare provider on a regular basis to monitor the healing of their fingers and toes.
+Your child will need to see their healthcare provider regularly to monitor the healing of their fingers and toes.
 Their healthcare provider will ensure that the incisions heal properly during these checkups.
 They’ll also look for web creep, which occurs when the webbed area grows after surgery.
 Based on the results of the evaluation, their healthcare provider will decide whether your child requires additional surgeries.
 The majority of children will need to stay in the hospital for a few days following surgery.
 On the toes, there is usually some bruising, swelling, and nail discoloration.
 Children are likely to require pain medications after being discharged from the hospital.

 Outlook

 The orthopedic doctors at Medical City Children’s Orthopedics and Spine Specialists have offices in ArlingtonDallas, Flower Mound, Frisco, and McKinney, TX, and specialize in Children.
-As specialists, Doctors Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD treat children for minor and major medical problems.
+As specialists, Doctors Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, treat children for minor and major medical problems.
 In addition, we invite new patients to call and make an appointment.
 Also, we will see your child quickly and find a solution to get your child back to being a kid.

 ____________________